Well, one thing led to another!

 - You put a button (that has a deformable shaft on it) through a hole you make in the cover fabric,

-- A popper cap goes on the button shaft, sandwiching the boot cover fabric
+- A popper button-cap goes on the shaft of the button, sandwiching the boot cover fabric

 - You put the blue button receiver on the back of the button and place it on something substantial to take a few knocks